 Across the firm, Governance signals are actively traded in the majority of our equity and fixed income portfolios.

 We also offer dedicated ESG solutions.
-These include sustainable strategies that focus on broad ESG implications (incorporating both negative screens and positive tilts) and portfolios customized for client-specific ESG priorities.
+These include sustainable strategies that focus on broad ESG implications (incorporating both negative screens and positive tilts) and portfolios customized for other client-specific ESG priorities.
 To support the goals of the Paris Agreement, we also offer low-carbon portfolios and carbon credit portfolios.

 ESG is an important part of our research agenda.
 Explore our published research and insights in this area: